iontodirel/find_devices/README.md

 ### Dependencies

-This project uses `libudev, `libsound2` as libarary dependencies.
+This project uses `libudev` and `libsound2` as development library dependencies.

 This project is using `CMake`, and has been tested with the GCC compiler.